awsdocs/aws-secrets-manager-docs/doc_source/terms-concepts.md

 Secrets Manager can automatically rotate your secret for you on a specified schedule\.
 You can rotate credentials without interrupting the service if you choose to store a complete set of credentials for a user or account, instead of only the password\.
 If you change or rotate only the password, then the old password immediately becomes obsolete, and clients must immediately start using the new password or fail\.
 If you can instead create a new user with a new password, or at least alternate between two users, then the old user and password can continue to operate side by side with the new one, until you choose to deprecate the old one\.
 This gives you a window of time when all of your clients can continue to work while you test and validate the new credentials\.
 After your new credentials pass testing, you commit all of your clients to using the new credentials and remove the old credentials\.

-**Supported Databases**
+**Supported databases**
 If you use the Secrets Manager console and specify a secret for [one of the databases that Secrets Manager natively supports](intro.md#full-rotation-support), then Secrets Manager manages all of the structure and parsing for you\.
 The console prompts you for the details for the specific type of database \.
 Secrets Manager then constructs the necessary structure, stores the information, and then parses the information back into easy\-to\-understand text information when you retrieve it\.

-**Other Databases or Services**
+**Other databases or services**
 If you instead specify the secret for a "custom" database or service, then you control what you do with the secret text after you retrieve it and how you interpret it \.
 The Secrets Manager console accepts your secret as key\-value strings, and automatically converts them into a JSON structure for storage\.
 If you retrieve the secret in the console, Secrets Manager automatically parses the secret back into key\-value text strings for you to view\.
 If you retrieve the secret programmatically, then you can use an appropriate JSON parsing library, available for almost every programming language, to parse the secret in any way useful to you\.
 If a secret requires more than per\-secret limit of 65,536 bytes you could split your key\-value pairs between two secrets and concatenate them back together when you retrieve them\.
+<a name="multi-region"></a>
+**Multi\-Region secrets**
+Secrets Manager and multi\-Region secrets use two different types of secrets:
++ **Primary Secret** \- Secrets Manager uses the primary secret to replicate it and the associated metadata to other regions where applications can use it\.
++ **Replica Secret** \- You replicate a primary secret to create identical secrets in other regions\.
+Replica secrets share a common name with the primary secret to allow you to easily search for it\.
+Secrets Manager uses AWS Key Management Service and KMS Managed Keys, as well as regional Customer Managed Keys \(CMKs\)\.

-### Basic Structure of a Secrets Manager Secret<a name="basic-structure"></a>
+### Basic structure of a Secrets Manager secret<a name="basic-structure"></a>

 In Secrets Manager, a secret contains not only the encrypted secret text, but also several metadata elements that describe the secret and define how Secrets Manager should handle the secret: